 - To establish and maintain a comprehensive catalogue of works.

 The SL&A houses a collection of printed matter on Ukrainian themes and facilitates research for students, academics and other visitors.
 Archive items which include documents, manuscripts and other items of cultural and historical value.
 In addition, The SL&A holds a large collection of Ukrainian postage stamps, sculptures and other works of art.

 - Book collection, periodicals and newspapers: over 35 thousand volumes of academic publications on history, politics, culture, classical fiction, rare emigre publications, Ukrainian periodical published in the West, literature on the history of Ukrainian émigré organisations in Europe, Canada, USA, publications of Ukrainian academic centres in the West, encyclopaedic reference books and old prints.

-- Archive collection: well in excess of 10,000 pages, including archival materials of notable political and public figures such as the former AUGB Honorary President Hetman Danylo Skoropadky (1904-1957) and former British MP and AUGB Board Members, Stefan Terlezki (1927-2006), British MP.
+- Archive collection: well in excess of 10,000 pages, including archival materials of notable political and public figures such as the former AUGB Honorary President Hetman Danylo Skoropadky (1904-1957) and former MP and AUGB Board Member, Stefan Terlezki (1927-2006).
 Research work on the archival materials is currently focussed on unpublished documents of prof. Natalia Polonska-Vasylenko and prof. Vadym Shcherbakivsky.